benjmin-r/cto.coffee/writing/_posts/2018-12-18-leadership-as-an-ic.md

 below.

 Please be aware, when reading my points, that I’m not disagreeing  with Tom.
 Some of my points are already contained in his list of  behaviours.
 But it’s important for me to emphasize different aspects of them.
-All in all I’d like you to understood the below list as a supplement to Tom’s list.
+All in all, I’d like you to understand the below list as a supplement to Tom’s list.

 ### Put your team and its deliveries first

-"Software is a team sport" or as [Yulia said in the most recent cto.coffee episode][ep06]: "Coding is pre-dominantly a social activity".
+"Software is a team sport" or as [Yulia said in the most recent cto.coffee episode][ep06]: "Coding is predominantly a social activity".

 From this follows: The output of a team as a whole is always more important than the output of a single individual.
 No matter how experienced or productive that single individual might be.
 And as such, one can exhibit leadership, by putting their team’s output before their own.
-Let me rephrase: Measure yourself by your team’s output, not by your own output alone.
+So, measure yourself by your team’s output, not by your own output alone.
 And you sure are on the right track to show leadership.

 But be aware, that depending on your team, this might result in your own work getting less recognition.
 Because you might do work, that’s not as tangible as code.
-Such as onboarding documentation for new developers.
+Such as writing onboarding documentation for new developers.
 Or you might make a process explicit by writing it down.
-Or you do a pair programming session with a peer on your team, and help them get better.
+Or you do a pair programming session with a peer on your team and help them get better.

 ### Be proactive and take ownership